zeek/spicy/doc/programming/parsing.rst

 Void
 ^^^^

-The :ref:`type_void` type can be used as a place-holder for not parsing anything.
-While that's not very useful for normal fields, it allows branches in :ref:`switch <parse_switch>` constructs to forego any parsing.
+The :ref:`type_void` type can be used as a place-holder for not storing any data.
+By default ``void`` fields do not consume any data, and while not very useful for normal fields, this allows branches in :ref:`switch <parse_switch>` constructs to forego any parsing.

+If a non-zero ``&size`` is specified, the given number of bytes of input data are consumed.
+This allows skipping over data without storing their result:

+.. spicy-code:: parse-void-size.spicy

+    module Test;

+    public type Foo = unit {
+        : void &size=2;
+        x: uint8;

+        on %done { print self; }
+    };

+.. spicy-output:: parse-void-size.spicy
+    :exec: printf '\01\02\03' | spicy-driver %INPUT
+    :show-with: foo.spicy

+``void`` fields cannot have names.

 Controlling Parsing
 ===================